GuilledelAguila/Flix/README.md

 ### Notes
-Getting the app to work on different IPhones and different positions with autolayout was the most chanllenging part.
+Getting the app to work on different IPhones and different positions with autolayout was the most challenging part.